flutter/website/src/release/breaking-changes/dispose.md

 There is a rule that owner of an object should dispose it.

-This rule was broken: some owners were not disposing the disposable objects.
+This rule was broken in some places in Flutter Framework: owners were not disposing the disposable objects.
 The issue was fixed by adding `dispose()`.
 The added `dispose()` can cause failures in debug mode, if there is another `dispose()`, and the object is protected from double disposal.